WICKHAM'S FRUIT FARM

 Directions

-Wickham's Fruit Farm is located on 28700 Main Road (Rte 25) in Cutchogue, Long Island, about 90 miles east of New York City.
+Wickham's Fruit Farm is located on 28700 Main Road, PO Box 928, in Cutchogue, Long Island, about 90 miles east of New York City.
 Wickham's fruit is grown on some of the oldest continually cultivated land in the country, much of the farm dating from 1661.
 Wickham's Fruit Farm is an historic, bicentennial farm, beautiful to behold against the sparkling waters of Peconic Bay.

 It is one of the largest farms on the North Fork, approximately 300 acres, of which 200 acres are in fruit, all of which is retailed at the farm.
 The emphasis is on fruit of the highest quality, and all fruit sold is guaranteed.